post-self/post-self.ink/content/stories/made-in-the-image.md

 Which, I realize, I have.

-I turn around, then, and walk back up to where Rav is swinging her legs out of the bed and paw at her arm.
+I turn around, then, and slink back up to where Rav is swinging her legs out of the bed and paw at her arm.

 "Carry?"